mksachs/glow_ml/README.md

 serialized model present in the `glow_ml/models` directory, and that there is testing data in the `glow_ml_train/data` directory.
 A model and testing data are included in the github repo so you can run the model testing package.
 The model testing package runs in two modes: the first loads the model directly into the testing package, the second sends all testing data through the API.
-The first mode can be run like this (from the main `glow_ml` project directory):
+The first mode can be run like this (from the main **Glow ML** project directory):

 ```bash
 python -m model_tests predict_accident